mateuszcalderon/mern-sales-chart/README.md

   - Node.js: 22.17.0

 ## Acknowledgment:
-I would like to express my gratitude to the team at [Hashtag Programação](https://www.youtube.com/@HashtagProgramacao) for their outstanding work in teaching programming.
-Their videos have been instrumental in helping me learn JavaScript, Node.js and more.
+I would like to express my sincere gratitude to the team at [Hashtag Programação](https://www.youtube.com/@HashtagProgramacao) for their exceptional programming tutorials.
+Their content was instrumental in helping me develop and understand this project.